w3c/web-advertising/admetrics.md

 If browser providers suspect that a particular string is associated with a bot or fraudulent user its entry is removed.

 **Unique Browser ID**.
 Unique string to be embedded into each properly installed browser instance.
-Its existence and/or value is never reported to external software i.e. by a Javascript API.
+Its existence and/or value is never reported to external software i.e. by a JavaScript API.

 **Validation Server**.
 Server that supports an authenticated API to allow contracted **Metrics Servers** to determine if the **Ad Metrics Messages** it has received are from a properly installed user agent,